 Readable secondary databases: An application can access a secondary database for read-only operations using the same or different security principals used for accessing the primary database.
 The secondary databases operate in snapshot isolation mode to ensure replication of the updates of the primary (log replay) is not delayed by queries executed on the secondary.

-The log replay is delayed on the secondary database if there are schema updates that it is receiving from the Primary that require a schema lock on the secondary database.
+The log replay is delayed on the secondary database if there are schema updates on the Primary.
+The latter requires a schema lock on the secondary database.

 Multiple readable secondaries: Two or more secondary databases increase redundancy and level of protection for the primary database and application.
 If multiple secondary databases exist, the application remains protected even if one of the secondary databases fails.
 If there is only one secondary database, and it fails, the application is exposed to higher risk until a new secondary database is created.

-If you are using active geo-replication to build a globally distributed application and need to provide read-only access to data in more than 4 regions, you can create secondary of a secondary (a process known as chaining).
+If you are using active geo-replication to build a globally distributed application and need to provide read-only access to data in more than four segions, you can create secondary of a secondary (a process known as chaining).
 This way you can achieve virtually unlimited scale of database replication.
 In addition, chaining reduces the overhead of replication from the primary database.
-The trade-off is the increased replication lag on the leaf-most secondary databases. .
+The trade-off is the increased replication lag on the leaf-most secondary databases.

 Support of elastic pool databases: Active geo-replication can be configured for any database in any elastic pool.
 The secondary database can be in another elastic pool.
 For regular databases, the secondary can be an elastic pool and vice versa as long as the service tiers are the same.

-- Configurable performance level of the secondary database: A secondary database can be created with lower performance level than the primary.
-Both primary and secondary databases are required to have the same service tier.
+- Configurable performance level of the secondary database: Both primary and secondary databases are required to have the same service tier (Basic, Standard, Premium).
+A secondary database can be created with lower performance level (DTUs) than the primary.
 This option is not recommended for applications with high database write activity because the increased replication lag increases the risk of substantial data loss after a failover.
 In addition, after failover the application’s performance is impacted until the new primary is upgraded to a higher performance level.
 The log IO percentage chart on Azure portal provides a good way to estimate the minimal performance level of the secondary that is required to sustain the replication load.
 For example, if your Primary database is P6 (1000 DTU) and its log IO percent is 50% the secondary needs to be at least P4 (500 DTU).
 You can also retrieve the log IO data using sys.resource_stats or sys.dm_db_resource_stats database views.
 For more information on the SQL Database performance levels, see SQL Database options and performance.

 - User-controlled failover and failback: A secondary database can explicitly be switched to the primary role at any time by the application or the user.
 During a real outage the “unplanned” option should be used, which immediately promotes a secondary to be the primary.
 When the failed primary recovers and is available again, the system automatically marks the recovered primary as a secondary and bring it up-to-date with the new primary.
 Due to the asynchronous nature of replication, a small amount of data can be lost during unplanned failovers if a primary fails before it replicates the most recent changes to the secondary.
 When a primary with multiple secondaries fails over, the system automatically reconfigures the replication relationships and links the remaining secondaries to the newly promoted primary without requiring any user intervention.
 After the outage that caused the failover is mitigated, it may be desirable to return the application to the primary region.
 To do that, the failover command should be invoked with the “planned” option.